wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

-&num; transform raw counts into normalized values &num; DESeq2 has two options:  1) rlog transformed and 2) variance stabilization &num; variance stabilization is very good for heatmaps, etc. rld <- rlogTransformation(dds, blind=T) vsd <- varianceStabilizingTransformation(dds, blind=T)
+&num; transform raw counts into normalized values &num; DESeq2 has two options:  1) rlog transformed and 2) variance stabilization &num; variance stabilization is very good for heatmaps, etc.
+&num; for an explanation as to what these are, please visit <a href="https://github.com/wolf-adam-eily/how_deseq2_works#how_deseq2_works_7">here (vsd)</a> and <a href="https://rdrr.io/bioc/DESeq2/man/rlog.html">here (rlog)</a>
+rld <- rlogTransformation(dds, blind=T)
+vsd <- varianceStabilizingTransformation(dds, blind=T)

+&num; the option 'blind=T' tells DESeq2 that you want the procedure to be done without regard to the sample condition

+&num; this option should be exercised with caution, as both of the functions rely on the variance of the idealized distribution

+&num; should you set 'blind=T' for samples containing different cell types, for sample, the idealized variances would become much larger

+&num; than they should because the data itself is not similar at all!

 &num; save normalized values
 write.table(as.data.frame(assay(rld),file = paste0(outputPrefix, "-rlog-transformed-counts.txt"), sep = '\t'))